F1Tenth-INI/f1tenth_development_gym/README.md

 drivers = [planner1,planner2]
 ###############################################################
 ```

+### Settings
+Have a look at the MultiAgent's settings file: [Settings.py](https://github.com/Florian-Bolli/f1tenth_development_gym/blob/main/MultiAgents/Settings.py)

  ## Develop
+ Please work on your own branches and do pull requests to the main branch.
+ If possible, seperate your code into your own folders.

  Every driver class must have the function process_ovservation, whith the following arguments:
 ```python
 def process_observation(self, ranges=None, ego_odom=None):